dumont-thierry/CEClust/README.md

 # CEClust

-`CEClust` implements composite entropy clustering for Gaussian, categorical, and mixed data.
+`CEClust` implements composite entropy clustering unidimensional, multidimentional, categorical, and mixed data.
 The package is built around a simple idea: do not trust one isolated clustering run before looking at how the partition changes when the regularisation changes.